Study in Europe

 - The quality of Education :

 Germany is the most technologically advanced economy.
-It has an excellent standard of teaching account for the excellent reputation as a high-quality education provider.
+It has an excellent standard of teaching account for an excellent reputation as a high-quality education provider.

 - Personal security and lifestyle :

-Due to the very well developed infrastructure, the country enjoys an ideal location for living and studying.
+Due to its very well developed infrastructure, the country enjoys an ideal location for living and studying.